mmettler21/political_analysis/README.md

 ## Choice of the two reference newspapers

-First, the choice of the two newspapers we will work with is crucial.
+First, the choice of the two newspapers we work with is crucial.
 Some journals have “centered” opinions or shaded positioning.
-That is why, the <b> focus </b> will be made on <b> polarized newspapers </b>, which will make it easier to study and define the parameters.
-For our study, two newspaper have been chosen: Foxnews and New York Times.
+That is why, the <b> focus </b> is made on <b> polarized newspapers </b>, which makes it easier to study and define the parameters.
+For our study, two newspaper have been chosen: <b>Foxnews and New York Times (NYT)</b>.
 Both are polarized, Foxnews is in favor of more conservative political positions and is mainly viewed by Republican partisans while New York Times is more left-leaning and followed mainly by Democrats (figure below, [Statista, consulted the 15.11.2021](https://www.statista.com/chart/21328/party-affiliation-by-news-source/)).
 Note that the data showed that the New York Times had more quotations available in the Quotebank dataset than Fox news.
 The number of quotations found for the New York Times was of 894,838 quotes compared to 708,383 for Fox News.

 <a href="https://www.statista.com/chart/21328/party-affiliation-by-news-source/" title="Infographic: Party Affiliation Defines News Sources | Statista"><img src="https://cdn.statcdn.com/Infographic/images/normal/21328.jpeg" alt="Infographic: Party Affiliation Defines News Sources | Statista" width="50%" height="auto" align="center" style="width: 50%; height: auto !important; max-width:960px;-ms-interpolation-mode: bicubic;"/></a>

-## Wrangling and reading the dataset

-Concerning the reading of the data, our first approach was to read the dataset using chunks and then to generate a single pickle file from these chunks.
-The problem was that reading the chunks one after the other from the pickle file generated an extremely heavy file (the operation was stopped when the file size exceeded 150 Gigabytes!).
-Consequently, an alternative was proposed : the approach was to use only one chunk per pickle by reading the files of each year and combining them together.
-Then, we were able to generate a dataframe for each newspaper we were interested in, which whole quotations between 2015 and 2020.

 # Topic Detection